 Prohibited Jobs for Foreigners in Thailand are explained below.
 Understand how working as a foreigner in Thailand works.
 If you are going to work in Thailand then then work permit Thailand cost issues arise.
-Also understand how you need to apply for the correct Thai visa as well as a work permit before you start work in Thailand.
+Also understand how you need to apply for the correct Thai visa.
+This as well as a work permit before you start working in Thailand.
 You cannot however do any type of working in Thailand.
 You need to do work that a Thai national cannot do and you are also not allowed to work in ‘protected industries’ where foreigners are prohibited from working in Thailand.
 Also note the Thai work permit renewal process on here.

 – You are not allowed in rice farming

 – You are not allowed in salt farming. ***

 Working in agriculture in Thailand is not going to be allowed as a Thai national can perform this type of work.
 Even though the Act states ‘rice farming’ there was a huge outcry in 2009 when a foreign company stepped in and opened an agribusiness in Issaan (North Eastern Thailand).
 It’s not allowed.

 – You are not allowed in farming animals

 – Also you are not allowed in architecture

 – You are not allowed in brokerage and auctioning